Istanbul Bunker Sales Volume Continues to Rise

 This represents a jump of 13% over the 1.785 million tonnes sold during the same eight-month period in 2017.

-Sales in Istanbul first the first four months of 2018 had previously hit a record 1 million tonnes.
+Sales in Istanbul for the first four months of 2018 had previously hit a record 1 million tonnes.

 Mustafa Muhtaroglu, Chief Executive of Turkish supplier Energy Petrol, told Ship & Bunker the country's performance was a reflection of Istanbul’s status as “a great location for quality bunkering.”